23 Cheapest European Cities & Airports to Fly into in 2020

 Orly Airport (ORY)

-Charles de Gaulle Airport is another of Europe’s largest and best connected, plus the main hub of Air France.
-In our 2017 tests we found some very competitive flights starting from some cities (New York, Chicago, and Toronto), but more expensive from others.
-You might find that flying into another city and then moving on to Paris is cheaper unless you are starting from NYC or Toronto.
+Charles de Gaulle Airport is another of Europe’s largest and best connected airports and is considered the main hub of Air France.
+While conducting our tests, we found some competitive flights that start from some cities (New York, Chicago, and Toronto), but more expensive from others.
+Because of this, you might find that flying into another city and then moving on to Paris is a cheaper option unless you are starting from either NYC or Toronto.

 London, England